d12frosted/elpa-mirror/melpa/folding-readme.txt

      exit a fold with the file displayed in two frames.
 Both windows get fronted.
 Better fix that sometime.

- Future features
+ Development ideas

-     *** I will add a `folding-next-error' sometime.
+     *** Maybe add `folding-next-error' sometime.
 It will only work with Emacs versions later than 18.58, because compile.el in earlier versions does not count line-numbers in the right way, when selective display is active.